 3. I don’t have the equipment or materials

-I see these are the three “I can’t do it” myths of creativity.
+I see these are the three “I can’t do it” Myths of Creativity.
 Let’s look at each one in detail.

 Don’t have enough time

-While working and children and keeping a house does take up a lot of time, it is important to understand were our time goes.
+While working and children and keeping a house does take up a lot of time, it is important to understand where our time goes.
 Every person on this planet has 24 hours in a day and seven days in a week.
 It is how we choose to use our time which determines if we have enough time for creative pursuits.

 If you are one of those people who doesn’t know where your time goes, it may be time to do a “time audit”; keeping a written record of the tasks you do through a normal week.
 Even a simple breakdown into categories of Kids, Household, My time, Working, Computer, Garden, Television will help you to see where your time goes.
 At the end of the week, summarise where the time goes each day.